-On July 1, 2013, the Work Loss Data Institute’s (WLDI) Official Disability Guidelines (ODG); went into effect in New Mexico under Parts 4 and 7 of the WCA Rules for the treatment of workers’ compensation injuries.
+On July 1, 2013, the Official Disability Guidelines (ODG); went into effect in New Mexico under Parts 4 and 7 of the WCA Rules for the treatment of workers’ compensation injuries.
 All medical services rendered for recommended treatment contained in the most recent edition of Official Disability Guidelines (ODG) are presumed reasonable and necessary.
+The ODG is now managed by MCG.

 ODG FAQs (Click on the question below to expand the section to view the answer)